The ISH has 6 awards that it may present every three years.

 1. The Benjamin Franklin Gold Medal

-2. Ernest R. Hilgard Award for Scientific Excellence
+2. Ernest R. Hilgard Award for Scientific Excellence (created 1979)

 3. Pierre Janet Award for Clinical Excellence

 The Pierre Janet Award for Clinical Excellence is given to an awardee whose lifetime of published clinical experience substantially advances the understanding of the uses of hypnosis in obtaining effective results in clinical practice.

 4. Kay F. Thompson Award for Clinical Excellence in Dentistry (created 2009)

 Is given to an individual whose lifetime of demonstrated clinical experience substantially advances the understanding of the uses of hypnosis in obtaining effective results in dental practice.